English terms with diacritical marks: In historical versions of English

 Some modern printings also apply diacritics to vowels following the rules of Old Norse normalized spelling developed in the 19th century.

 In the Late Middle English period, the shape of the English letter þ (thorn), which was derived from the Runic alphabet, evolved in some handwritten and blackletter texts to resemble the Latin letter y.
 The þ shape survived into the era of printing presses only as far as the press of William Caxton.
 In later publications, thorn was represented by "y", or by ẏ to distinguish thorn from y.
 By the end of the Early Modern English period, thorn had been completely replaced in contemporary usage by the digraph "th" (reviving a practice from early Old English), and the overdot was no longer needed outside of printings of very old texts.
-The overdot is missing from the only surviving usage of a Y-shaped thorn, in the archaic stock phrase ye olde (from "þe olde", pronounced "the old", but "ye olde" is often misanalyzed and pronounced with the modern "y" sound).
+The overdot is missing from the only surviving usage of a Y-shaped thorn, in the archaic stock phrase ye olde (from "þe olde", pronounced "the old", but "ye olde" is often misread and pronounced with the modern "y" sound).